peterjpierce/dynip/README.md

 [FreeDNS](http://freedns.afraid.org).

 ## Installation
-This application is intended for UNIX and Windows systems running Python 2.7 or later.

-To date, it has been tested successfully on:
-+ Operating Systems:
-    - FreeBSD
-    - Linux
-    - Windows 7
-+ Python Versions:
-    - Python 2.7
-    - Python 3.3
-    - Python 3.4
+This application has been tested successfully on FreeBSD, Linux and Windows 7, under Python versions 3.4, 3.3 and 2.7.
+You should not try Python 2.6 or earlier unless you install package argparse first.

 ### Step 0: Ensure Python 2.7 or later is installed
 You can verify this by running ```python -V``` at a command prompt.
 If